Understanding Depression

 Behaviour

-- lack of energy and motivation
+- lacking energy and motivation

-- social withdrawal or dependency on people
+- withdrawing socially or becoming too dependent on people

-- increased use of drugs or alcohol
+- increasing your use of drugs or alcohol

 Physical Health

-- loss of appetite leading to weight loss
+- losing weight due to loss of appetite

-- over-eating or food cravings
+- overeating or food cravings

-- loss of interest in sexual activities
+- losing interest in sexual activities

-- aches, pains and gatro-intestinal problems
+- experiencing aches, pains and gastrointestinal problems

-- menstrual irregularities
+- having menstrual irregularities

 - feeling physically ill